 Norie partners with destinations, marketing and public relations agencies, sustainable travel companies, and custom content studios to tell authentic cultural stories through multimedia projects and communications strategy.
 The former executive editor of National Geographic Travel Media has deep connections in the global tourism industry and a little black book of talented creatives.

 Are you a tour operator looking to refresh your catalog?
 A hotel company hoping to animate your website?
 The marketing arm of an emerging destination eager to define your brand?
 A destination management organization looking for stories to pitch to the press?
 Exhibiting an understanding of the consumer, a storyteller’s eye for detail, and a personal passion for travel, Norie helps define and refine a client’s unique voice and express it in the marketplace through sharply angled communications strategy, editorial planning, content development, and media relations.
 Clients have included Destination British Columbia, Zegrahm Expeditions, South Expeditions, Tartan Group, Academic Travel Abroad, and the Indigenous Travel Association of Canada.

 Editing and Writing

 The Web is awash in the breathless, promotional, cliché-filled dreck that passes for journalism these days.
 Smart, incisive content can cut through the swill of mediocrity; good editors working with good writers make that happen.
 Norie conceives, creates, and manages editorial packages for discerning print and digital media clients.
 Past projects have included editing travel narratives and service stories, overseeing a revenue-generating series of travel bookazines, creating concepts for travel books, and re-imagining the content of a tour operator’s website.
 Her writing on travel appears on National Geographic’s site.
 Read her recent National Geographic Traveler cover story on Banff.
-Other credits include Frommer’s, Washingtonian, The Local Palate, and Mountain Life.
+Other credits include Frommer’s, Washingtonian, AARP: The Magazine, The Local Palate, and Mountain Life.

 Speaking and Training